mebjas/mebjas.github.io/_posts/2022-05-08-fast-and-maintanable-image-processing-in-android-with-halide-part-3.md

 -   [Part 1 - Writing Fast and Maintainable Code With Halide —The Pilot Episode](https://betterprogramming.pub/write-fast-and-maintainable-code-with-halide-part-1-6a5c3a519250)
     -  [Mirror outside of Medium](https://blog.minhazav.dev/write-fast-and-maintainable-code-with-halide/)

-In this article I will be wrting about how to use Halide with Android.
-To show the performance benefits I am going to reuse the problem statement of `YUV` to `RGB` color format conversion.
+In this article I will be writing about how to use Halide with Android.
+To show the performance benefits I am going to reuse the problem statement of `YUV` to `RGB` colour format conversion.
 I have written couple of articles in the past showing different ways to do image processing in Android with this example using this example.

-> **Important Disclaimer**: Any opinion called out in this article are my own and don't reflect opinion or stance of the organizations I work with.
+> **Important Disclaimer**: Any opinion called out in this article are my own and don't reflect opinion or stance of the organisations I work with.

 ## Problem statement: YUV to RGB conversion